List of pharaohs: Fourteenth Dynasty

-The dynasty comprised many rulers with West Semitic names and is thus believed to have been Canaanite in origin.
+Some of the contested rulers of the 14th Dynasty (proposed by Kim Ryholt) are commonly identified by Egyptologists as being of Canaanite (Semitic) descent, owing to the distinct origins of the names of some of their kings and princes.
+However, the dynasty rulers are not referred to as Hyksos in the Turin kings list.
 It is here given according to Ryholt; however, this reconstruction of the dynasty is heavily debated with the position of the five kings preceding Nehesy highly disputed.

-The position and identity of the following pharaohs is uncertain:
+The position and identity of the following pharaohs is unknown:

 The Turin King List provides additional names, none of which are attested beyond the list.

 Fifteenth Dynasty

 The Fifteenth Dynasty arose from among the Hyksos people who emerged from the Fertile Crescent to establish a short-lived governance over much of the Nile region, and ruled from 1674 to 1535 BC.